-Made up of a small group of big-hearted conservationists, scientists, and volunteers, PBI exists to help secure a future for polar bears across the Arctic.
+Made up of a small group of passionate conservationists, scientists, and volunteers, PBI exists to help secure a future for polar bears across the Arctic.

 Our commitment to innovation, science, and technology fuels our day-to-day, but our hope sustains our vision.
 We persevere through our inherent optimism.
 Collaborative by trait, we push to move beyond borders, silos, and bottom lines to prove the phenomenal impact we can have together as a global community.

-We share what we know and leave our doors wide open, unifying with like-minded enthusiasts who help us in our mission to be a leading educational resource.
+We share what we know and leave our doors wide open, unifying with a broad cross-section of people who help us in our mission.

 Our partners range in size and strength, but they all value the two things we know for certain: knowledge is a catalyst for change and inspiration is more powerful than fear.

 Our story moves beyond the plight of the polar bears, because we know that humans are not adverse to the visible threats to our global ecosystem.
 The final act is unwritten and we use every resource we have to facilitate action; to combat the belief that it’s too late; and to unify the world into action.

 We envision the long-term survival of polar bears and the unique part of the world they call home.
 We see this iconic species roaming the sea ice for generations to come.